Introduction

 Customizable for Your Needs

-Choosing eco-friendly DIY home remedies isn’t just about cleaning—it’s about creating a cleaner, greener future for everyone.
+Choosing eco-friendly DIY home remedies is about creating a cleaner, greener future for everyone.

 Must-Have Eco-Friendly Ingredients

 Before you start up your eco-friendly DIY home remedies, it’s important to have the right ingredients.
-These basic but effective products are affordable, non-toxic, and highly versatile.
+These are basic but effective products.
+Also, they are affordable, non-toxic, and highly versatile.
+With these in your cupboard, you’ll be ready to handle almost any cleaning task naturally.

 Common Uses: